valdineiavs/valdineiavs/README.md

-- 👋 Hi, I’m @valdineiavs
+👋 Hello, I am @valdineiavs
-- 👀 I’m interested in Technology
+👀 I have an interest in Technology
-- 🌱 Inowtly learning Data Science
+🌱 Currently, I am learning Data Science
-- 💞️ I’m lookingcollaboratingrate on a project involving artificial intelligence (AI)
-- 📫 How to reach me valdineiavs.ds@gmail.com
+💞️ I am seeking to collaborate on a project related to artificial intelligence (AI) 📫 You can reach me at valdineiavs.ds@gmail.com

 <!---